david-seu/ppd/Performance.md

 - **Total Operations**: 100,000
 - **Operations per Thread**: Total Operations / Number of Threads
 - **Granularity of Locking**:
-  - **Fine-Grained Locking**: Each account has its own mutex.
+  - **Fine-Grained Locking**: Each account has its own mutex, and the mutexes are locked for the entire duration of the `transfer` function, including balance updates and log updates.
+This ensures thread safety and has lower overhead in locking operations.
-  - **Coarse-Grained Locking**: A single global mutex protects all account operations.
+  - **Finer-Grained Locking**: Locks are applied only around critical sections (balance updates and log updates) and are held only for the minimal necessary time.
+However, this approach introduces additional overhead due to more frequent lock acquisitions and releases.

 ## Tests Conducted